I’m stealing through a twilit realm, the ancient pale of Whereis,

 Oblivion depletes me, voiding haste and hurried hassles,

 trailing moonlit floating castles,

-grasp at straws and dangling tassels -
+grasp at straws and dangling tassels –

-As I stumble through the rubble of forgetfulness.
+as I stumble through the rubble of forgetfulness.

 I think I must be dreaming as I seem to see these things,

 of a Nightingale that sings,

 soughed by Phantoms clad as Kings

 while their hapless footfall clings

-To the sagging sinking sands of midnight’s splattered castled ruins.
+to the sagging sinking sands of midnight’s splattered castled ruins.

 Entangled in the swirling leaves that spin in dizzy flurries,

-(While the wind beside me scurries, and a hermit ermine hurries)
+(while the wind beside me scurries,

-Lurk my sleepy woes and worries
+lurk my sleepy woes and worries

 which, when plundered by the demon dusk, I’d left behind me strewn.